hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-flat-selects.md

 }
 ```

-See [Nitro Parameters](nitro-parameters.md) for details and examples.
+See [Query Parameters](nitro-parameters.md) for details and examples.

 ## Property Names